At a glance: Mechanical Engineering

 As one of the broadest of engineering disciplines, mechanical engineering offers a wide range of career choices, from designing aircraft engines or biomedical devices to developing new engineering materials or manufacturing techniques to discovering and applying alternative energy sources.
 An undergraduate degree in mechanical engineering also provides an excellent foundation for postgraduate studies in mechanical or related engineering programs or in other professional programs such as law, business or medicine.
+The mechanical engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
 Visit the department's web site.

 The mechanical engineering program at Ohio Northern University combines theory with hands-on experience so that students are able to develop a sound understanding of both fundamental principles and practical applications.
 This experience begins from the first day of the freshman year of the program.
 Students learn how to apply the knowledge gained in the classroom and laboratory to design new products and processes and to effectively communicate their accomplishments and ideas to others.
 Graduates of the program are creative problem solvers with the technical ability and communication skills highly sought after by a broad range of employers.

 The program features a senior design project in which students work together to solve real-world problems using the knowledge and experience gained in previous courses.
 Students may also participate in an optional five-year cooperative education program that integrates relevant external employment into the educational experience.
 Several extracurricular competition projects provide additional opportunities for students to apply their classroom experiences to practical engineering problems.